rayrutjes/wc-order-search-admin/readme.txt

 This plugin will power the WooCommerce orders search input with an autocompleted search field providing results as you type in milliseconds regardless of how much orders you have in your database.

-When you start having lots of orders in WooCommerce, searching for a specific order can become very slow and time consuming.
+When you start having lots of orders in WooCommerce, searching for a specific order can become very slow and time-consuming.

-Fun fact is also that the more you have orders, the more you will actually need to search for a specific one.
+Fun fact is also that the more you have orders, the more you will need to search for a specific one.

 We have seen users wait for over a minute for WooCommerce to return the search results in the admin.
-And even after that long waiting time, given that the default search mechanism uses SQL queries, the relevancy isn't optimal and you often need to adjust your query and wait again.
+And even after that long waiting time, given that the default search mechanism uses SQL queries, the relevancy isn't optimal and you often need to adjust your search query and wait again.

 By installing this plugin, you will be able to index all your orders into Algolia and be able to find orders at the speed of thought, right from your usual orders list in the admin screen of your WordPress website.